asherliu/tensortao/README.md

 **Real example**:
 - Download a graph file, e.g., **wget https://snap.stanford.edu/data/bigdata/communities/com-orkut.ungraph.txt.gz** file.
 - Decompress the file, e.g., **gzip -d /path/to/com-orkut.ungraph.txt.gz**.
-- Convert the edge list into binary CSR, e.g., **/path/to/text_to_bin.bin /path/to/com-orkut.ungraph.txt 1 2(could change, depends on the number of lines are not edges)**.
-This commandline will yield two files: */path/to/com-orkut.ungraph.txt_beg_pos.bin* and */path/to/com-orkut.ungraph.txt_csr.bin*.
+- Convert the edge list into binary CSR, e.g., **/path/to/text_to_bin.bin /path/to/com-orkut.ungraph.txt 1 0**.
+Note, the first number '1' means we want to reverse the edge, the second number '0' means we will skip 0 lines from /path/to/com-orkut.ungraph.txt.
+Eventually, this commandline will yield two files: */path/to/com-orkut.ungraph.txt_beg_pos.bin* and */path/to/com-orkut.ungraph.txt_csr.bin*.
 - Then you can use these two files to run [enterprise](https://github.com/iHeartGraph/Enterprise).